 Supply a friend or trusted neighbor with this information and a key to your home so that in an emergency they can shut your water supply off if you’re away.

-Whether you’re at home or not, should disaster strike and a burst water pipe or failed appliance leaves your South Carolina property a soggy mess, FIRST SHUT OFF YOUR WATER VALVE, then call on the water damage professionals of Kingsley LLC for any water damage event to mitigate, cleanup, and restore your home or business.
+Whether you’re at home or not, should disaster strike and a burst water pipe or failed appliance leaves your South Carolina property a soggy mess, FIRST SHUT OFF YOUR WATER VALVE, then call on the water damage professionals of Kingsley LLC for any water damage event.
+Trust our team to help with emergency water mitigation, cleanup, and restoration of your home or business.